stedn/cooptrail/story.md

 hide_image: true
 nav-menu: true
 ---
 <img class="image left" src="assets/images/pacific_northwest/wildcat.jpg">
 <p>The Trail Cooperative aims to jumpstart a movement for <a href="regenerative-travel.html">regenerative travel</a>, which entails both an eco-friendly mode of transport as well as being more than consumers in the places we visit.
 Our vision is to create a nationwide movement of local bicycle- and train-based outdoor adventures that connect as many people as possible to the wilderness without exploiting people or the planet.
-Our goal is to demonstrate that adapting our lives to be more sustainable isn't about giving things up, it's about gaining a sense of adventure!</p>
+Our goal is to demonstrate that adapting our lives to be more sustainable isn't about giving things up, it's about gaining a sense of adventure!
+Interested in this mission?</p>
+<p style="text-align:center"> <a href="join.html" style="text-align:center;text-transform: uppercase;text-decoration: underline; font-size: 20px;padding: 4px ;letter-spacing: 2px;color: #14171c;background: #e0f3db;font-weight:700;">Join Us</a></p>

 <div style="padding:20px;clear:both;text-align:left;max-width:800px;margin:auto;color: #14171c;background:#43a2ca"><h3 style="text-align:center;">Three pillars guide our work.</h3>
 <ol>